AndreaHor/LifT_Solver/solverILP/README.md

     Tracklets obtained from intermediate feasible solutions. `-tr` stores tracklets produces from solver run on tracklet graphs.
 These files are produced only if `DEBUG_OUTPUT_FILES = 1`.

 # Use from Python
 There are two possibilities of using the solver from Python.
 They are demonstrated in two example scripts in directory `/home/fuksova/codes/LifT_Solver/solverILP/LifT_py`.
 These two scripts are copied during solver compilation into the build directory and can be directly run from there.
+Parameter file is slightly different because it does not specify input and output paths for the files except the output path for control output files.
+An example parameter file can be found in `data/exampleSolverILP/params_sequence_py.ini`.
+The two possibilities of using the solver from python are as follows:

 1. The problem graph is initialized from input files.
 See script `solveFromFiles.py`.
 Its usage is similar to directly running the solver from the command line.
-The difference is that the path to the graph file `problemDesc` and to the time frame file `problemDesc_frames` have to be specified directly in the script.
-They are not read from `params_sequence.ini`.
+The difference is that the paths to the input files and the path to the file with the final results have to be specified in the python script.
+They are not read from `params_sequence_py.ini`.
 2. The problem graph is initialized from python arrays.
 See script `solveFromMatrix.py`.
-In this case, the only file needed is the parameter file  `params_sequence.ini`.
-The graph structure and the mapping between time frames and graph vertices are given defined by python arrays.
+In this case, the only input file needed is the parameter file  `params_sequence_py.ini`.
+The path to it has to be specified in the python script as well as the path to the file where final results should be stored.
+The graph structure and the mapping between time frames and graph vertices are given by python arrays.